 The Dublin Metro Brass is the most recent addition to the Dublin Community Bands family.
 This ensemble was created to allow musicians the opportunity to experience the Brass Band world without the high intensity and full-year commitment of most competitive Bands.

-The abbreviated rehearsal season runs from January through June each year, with the goal of competing and performing at events like the Dublin Festival of Brass, the North American Brass Band Association Championships, and the Ohio Brass Arts Festival.
-Merging the "community band" and "competition band" experiences, Dublin Metro Brass is open to all interested musicians (no audition necessary), but will require a season-long commitment from its members to attend all rehearsals and practice regularly at home in order to effectively prepare for competitions.
+The rehearsal season runs from September through June with the goal of competing and performing at events like the Dublin Festival of Brass, the North American Brass Band Association Championships, and the Ohio Brass Arts Festival.
+Merging the "community band" and "competition band" experiences, Dublin Metro Brass is open to all interested musicians (no audition necessary), but does require a season-long commitment from its members to attend all rehearsals and practice regularly at home in order to effectively prepare for concerts and competitions.

 Dublin Metro Brass is a British-style Brass Band, which differs from a traditional Concert Band or Wind Symphony in both group size and instrumentation.
 Brass Bands are smaller (~30 players), leaving parts more exposed than in a larger band setting (there may be only 2 or 3 musicians on each part, with opportunities to solo), and the instruments are limited to Soprano and Bb Cornet, Flugelhorn, Eb Tenor Horn, Baritone, Euphonium, Trombone, Eb and Bb Tuba, and Percussion.
 (If you have experience with any brass instrument, you may be comfortable switching to learn a new part!)
 Learn more about Brass Bands and instrumentation below.

-Keith has been successfully directing brass bands for more than 50 years!
-He commenced regularly conducting brass bands while he was a student at the University Of Manchester and following two enjoyable periods directing Salvation Army bands he entered the highly competitive British brass band contesting scene in the Fall of 1976.
+Keith Wilkinson has been successfully directing brass bands for more than 50 years!
+He commenced regularly conducting brass bands while he was a student at the University Of Manchester and following two enjoyable periods directing Salvation Army bands, he entered the highly competitive British brass band contesting scene in the Fall of 1976.
 In the following 20 years he enjoyed an enormous amount of success, including having the privilege of directing the first-placed band in more than 40 contests.
-In several of these competitions upwards of 20 bands would have been performing.
-The majority of these successes were with his own band, the GUS Band and later the William Davis Band, while some were as a guest conductor, primarily with Scotland's Newtongrange Band.
-While living in England he was happy to accept invitations to conduct at various locations around Europe and for a period he was principal guest conductor of Switzerland's Brass Band Fribourg.
+In several of these competitions, upwards of 20 bands would have been performing.
+The majority of these successes were with his own band, the GUS Band, and later the William Davis Band, while some were as a guest conductor, primarily with Scotland's Newtongrange Band.
+While living in England, he was happy to accept invitations to conduct at various locations around Europe, and for a period he was principal guest conductor of Switzerland's Brass Band Fribourg.

-Since moving, with his wife Audrey and daughters Debbie and Katie, to USA in 1996 he has been delighted to receive a number of invitations to return to Britain to conduct and, following a recent appearance with Newtongrange Band, one commentator wrote "a welcome return to the UK of a conductor of proven 24 carat class ".
-(Iwan Fox, www.4barsrest.com).
+Since moving with his wife Audrey and daughters Debbie and Katie to the United States in 1996, he has been delighted to receive a number of invitations to return to Britain to conduct.
+Following a recent appearance with Newtongrange Band, one commentator wrote "a welcome return to the UK of a conductor of proven 24 carat class" (Iwan Fox, 4barsrest.com).

-Keith's first home in USA was in northern Ohio and shortly after his arrival knowledge that he was living in the area led to the formation of Brass Band Of The Western Reserve, a band he led with distinction until the Summer of 2021.
-In recognition of his 24 years with BBWR he is now their Music Director Emeritus.
+Keith's first home in the US was in northern Ohio, and shortly after his arrival knowledge that he was living in the area led to the formation of Brass Band Of The Western Reserve, a band he led with distinction until the Summer of 2021.
+In recognition of his 24 years with BBWR, he is now their Music Director Emeritus.

 Keith continues to receive frequent invitations to use his talent and experience to direct brass bands.
-In the Fall of 2021 he directed Central Ohio Brass Band as they progressed from the pandemic-enforced break in their regular activities and in September, 2022, he is leading a retreat in Canada for two of their finest bands - Orillia Silver Band and Weston Silver Band.
-He directed Dublin Metro Brass in a couple of successful events in June, 2022, and looks forward to a number of future projects with them.
+In the Fall of 2021 he directed Central Ohio Brass Band as they progressed from the pandemic-enforced break in their regular activities.
+In September 2022, he led a retreat in Canada for two of their finest bands, Orillia Silver Band and Weston Silver Band.
+He first directed Dublin Metro Brass in a couple of successful events in June 2022 and became the band's Musical Director starting in the Fall of 2022.

-Each of the bands he has directed has established an outstanding reputation for their concert presentations and these have been enhanced by the inclusion of some of Keith's brass band arrangements.
-He has more than 120 published arrangements with publishers in Britain, Switzerland and USA.
+Each of the bands he has directed has established an outstanding reputation for their concert presentations and these have been enhanced by the inclusion of some of Keith's own brass band arrangements.
+He has more than 120 published arrangements with publishers in Britain, Switzerland, and the USA.
 Some of his arrangements have been used as test pieces at major championships.
-In order to make his arrangements available more rapidly he has formed his own publishing company, Alum Creek Music (www.alumcreekmusic.com).
+In order to make his arrangements available more rapidly, he has formed his own publishing company Alum Creek Music (alumcreekmusic.com).